-Admit it: your eyes are your best feature.
-Dramatic changes in surgical procedures the last few years have made eyelid surgery (blepharoplasty) very effective, and one of the most requested elective cosmetic surgeries.
-Eyelid surgery can dramatically enhance your facial appearance, making your eyes look fresher and more alert.
+Dramatic changes in surgical procedures over the last few years have made eyelid surgery (blepharoplasty) very effective.
+It is one of the most requested elective cosmetic surgeries at our Kaiser Permanente locations throughout Northern California, including San Francisco, Sacramento, San Jose, and Union City.
+Eyelid surgery may dramatically enhance your facial appearance, making your eyes look fresher and more alert.

 Medical conditions such as hypothyroidism or Graves’ disease, dry eye or tearing problems, high blood pressure, diabetes, cardiovascular disease, and other circulatory disorders raise the risks of eyelid surgery and should be discussed with your surgeon prior to the procedure.
 If you have a detached retina or glaucoma, check with your ophthalmologist about the risks of surgery before you see a blepharoplasty surgeon.